18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 #### Additional step if you booked your hotel outside of Concur or Ad Trav
 ***Note:** If you did not book a hotel from Concur, a policy violation will be flagged.
 If this applies to you, [briefly justify your hotel choice](/travel-guide-1-book-travel/#can-i-book-outside-of-concur).

+#### Additional step if you are extending travel for personal reasons

+[Deleting hotel expenses](#deleting-expenses) which autopopulate on your authorization is relatively straighforward, but [an additional step is required](#How-can-I-remove-extra-days-at-personal-expense-from-my-authorization-or-voucher) to remove M&IE. In some cases, Concur may not allow you to do this on the authorization.
+If that's the case, proceed as normal and return to this step when creating your voucher after you get back.

 ### How to Justify Rental Cars and Personal Vehicle Mileage

 In most cases, you can proceed straight on to [stamping and submitting for travel team approval at this point](#how-to-stamp-and-submit-for-travel-team-approval).
 However, since "common carrier" transit (e.g. public transit, flights, trains, buses, shuttles, taxis, etc) or a [government car](https://docs.google.com/document/d/19D9YBPELZav3Y-gNUxEVS4wBbV89iUTUeirH46rE378/edit#) are the preferred modes of transit for official GSA travel, additional justification is required if you intend to incur the following expenses: